sourmash-bio/sourmash/doc/api-example.md

 sequence).

-Note that sourmash also provides a `translate_codon` function if you are interested in getting the specific amino acids -
+Note that sourmash also provides a `translate_codon` function if you need to get the specific amino acids -

 ```
 >>> from sourmash.minhash import translate_codon